Have you ever heard the phrase, “There are no bad questions”?

 What is your greatest concern for our team these days?

 If we had authority to do anything – and money was no barrier – what would you like to see us do as a team/organization?

 Where do you see yourself someday and how can I assist you in getting there?

 What are people on the team thinking, but have been afraid to share with me?

 What are you currently learning, which can help all of us?

 How are you doing in your personal life and is there any way I can help you?

-You can rephrase these for your context and within the relationships you have with people with whom you serve.
-You can certainly add your own questions.
-But, if you are attempting to lead people, may I suggest you start asking questions.
+You can rephrase these for your context, but I encourage you to ask them – often.
+But, if you are attempting to lead people, may I suggest you start asking more questions.